antoniafeistel/BigData/README.md

 Otherwise, the Random Forest Classifier will be trained based on 128 decision trees.

 Run the [train_model.py](https://github.com/antoniafeistel/BigData/blob/main/scripts/train_model.py) script to train the Random Forest Classifier.\
-The trained Random Forest Classifier will be saved in the "BigData/resources/models/dd_mm_yyyy_hh_mm_ss" folder.
+The trained Random Forest Classifier will be saved in the respective "BigData/resources/models/dd_mm_yyyy_hh_mm_ss" folder.

 #### 4. Step: Start the Kafka Cluster
 Set DOCKER_HOST_IP to your IP address in the "# Kafka" section of the [.env-file](https://github.com/antoniafeistel/BigData/blob/main/scripts/.env).\